Got7: 2019: I Won't Let You Go, Jus2 sub-unit, Spinning Top, Love Loop, and Call My Name

-2020–2021: Dye, Breath of Love: Last Piece and departure from JYP
+2020–2021: Dye, Breath of Love: Last Piece, and departure from JYP

 On April 20, 2020, Got7 released their eleventh EP, Dye, along with its lead single, "Not By the Moon".
 They sold 159,098 copies of their EP on the first day and 281,791 copies in the first week, breaking their personal record for first day and first week sales.
 The EP also debuted on the Billboard World Albums chart at No. 4.
 It has sold over 450,000 copies, becoming their bestselling album to date.
-On November 30, Got7 released their fourth studio album, Breath of Love: Last Piece, along with its lead single, "Last Piece".
-A pre-release single, "Breath", was released on November 23.
+On November 30, Got7 released their fourth studio album, Breath of Love: Last Piece, along with its lead single, "Last Piece."
+A pre-release single, "Breath," was released on November 23.

 On January 10, 2021, JYP Entertainment initially announced that their exclusive contracts would expire.
 Three days prior to the announcement, other reports have said Yugyeom had left the label for AOMG, despite JYP later clarifying it was difficult for them to confirm what agency the members were in contact with.

 On January 11, JYP Entertainment released an official statement reiterating that all members will leave the company after their exclusive contract expires on January 19, 2021.

-2021–present: "Encore", solo activities and comeback with Got7
+2021–present: "Encore", Got7 and Winter Heptagon

 On February 19, 2021, Got7 released a teaser for an upcoming single called "Encore" on a new YouTube channel.
 It was released the following day.

 The members focused on solo activities for the following year; then, it was reported that they would return with their new EP on May.
 On May 6, 2022, they revealed a new logo and launched new social media accounts under Warner Music Korea.

-On May 8, they announced a comeback by dropping the cover of their new self-titled EP, Got7.
-It was preceded by the "Got7 Homecoming 2022 Fancon", which was held on May 21–22 both online and offline, at SK Olympic Handball Gymnasium.
-On May 23, Got7 released the album and the music video of the title song, "Nanana".
+On May 8, 2022, they announced a comeback by dropping the cover of their new self-titled EP, Got7.
+It was preceded by the "Got7 Homecoming 2022 Fancon," which was held on May 21 to 22 both online and offline, at SK Olympic Handball Gymnasium.
+On May 23, 2022, Got7 released the album and the music video of the title song, "Nanana."

+On November 30, 2024, it was reported that the band would be reuniting with a new album in late January 2025, and were currently in the planning and recording stages of the project.
+The comeback was confirmed by Jay B on December 7, followed shortly after by BamBam announcing the project's release date, January 20.
+On December 21, the group unveiled the EP's title, Winter Heptagon, together with announcing their partnership with Kakao Entertainment for its release.
+As part of the promotional activities, Got7 held the Nestfest concert at the SK Olympic Handball Gymnasium in Seoul from January 31 to February 2, and at Rajamangala Stadium in Bangkok, Thailand, on May 2 and 3.
+The 85,000 tickets for both shows of the stadium concert sold out on the first day of sales.